marcandrysco/AudioManipProg/tut/quickstart.md

 ## Running AmpRT

-The `amprt` binary reads an source program and executes it in real time.
+The `amprt` binary reads a source program and executes it in real time.
 The following subsections will cover usage of each device interface using the example source file `dist.ml`.

 *Important!* Most AmpRT programs read audio from the input (e.g. the microphone) and write it back to the output (e.g. the speaker).
-If the speaker volume is too high or the microphone is too sensitive, this will cause a positive feedback loop that will be very loud.
+If the speaker volume is too high or the microphone is too sensitive, this will cause a positive feedback loop that is extremely loud.
 I strongly suggest using headphones or direction microphones.

 ### ALSA

-The ALSA interface provides very direct bindings to audio devices in Linux providing very low latency.
+The ALSA interface provides very direct bindings to audio devices in Linux, thereby providing very low latencies.
 Note that AmpRT opens the device for exclusive access, and therefore no other application can use the audio device at the same time.

 	  amprt --alsa "hw:0" "dist.ml"